ncl-icb-analytics/ncl_project/README.md

 * Consider your naming conventions: we recommend `snake case` where spaces are replaced by underscores and no capitals are use.
 E.g. `outpatient_referral_data`

 This repository is dual licensed under the [Open Government v3]([https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
-All code can outputs are subject to Crown Copyright.
+All code and outputs are subject to Crown Copyright.